Classic Blood Orange Margarita

 This classic blood orange margarita recipe is refreshing and perfect for the time of year that blood oranges are in season.
 Originally published in 2010.
 It’s an oldie but goodie.

 This is why we love late Winter/early Spring in southern California—–> Blood Oranges!
-It’s blood orange recipe season and our trees dropping their fruit is our signal that it’s time to eat or drink those precious blood oranges or else lose the precious stash to the squirrels.
+It’s blood orange recipe season and our trees dropping their fruit.
+This is our signal that it’s time to eat or drink those precious blood oranges.
+If not, we’ll lose the precious stash to the squirrels.
 Oh, those darn squirrels love our citrus and we’ll be damned if they get a hold of all those blood oranges before we do.
 It’s time to drink!